 With this suspended fruit hammock your fruit will get air circulation and ripe naturally instead of being stored inside the fridge or stuffed into cabinets.
 It saves space plus it looks really cute.

 For eating, we got a few sporks that double up as a spoon and a fork.
-This saves space in our van since we have to bring fewer utensils but we got the plastic camping sporks which eventually snapped in half after heavy everyday use.
+This saves space in our van since we have to bring fewer utensils for eating.
+We got plastic camping sporks which are great because they don’t make any noise when driving but they did eventually snap in half after heavy everyday use.